gufolabs/gufo_tower/Readme.md

 That it.

 <details>
-<summary>Also you can choose the long way of manual installation </summary>
+<summary>Also you can choose the long way of manual installation without docker.</summary>

 <ul dir="auto">
 <li><a href="docs/Debian.md">Debian</a></li>